bioboot/bggn213_W22/schedule.md

 **Homework**:
-- There is no specific homework "Questions" for today's class beyond getting git setup on your computer and getting your class content to date on GitHub. **For bonus points post a link to your GitHub account homepage (i.e. the complete URL) on GradeScope** (Under assignment *07.
-Class 7 (GitHub Repo)*.
+- Post a link to your GitHub account homepage (i.e. the complete repo URL) on GradeScope (Under assignment *15.
+Class 15 (GitHub Repo)*.
-- Complete the DataCamp [Intermediate R](https://app.datacamp.com/learn/courses/intermediate-r){:.no-push-state}{:target="_blank"} course.
+- There is no specific homework "Questions" for today's class as I want to you to focus on getting git setup on your computer and getting your class content to date on GitHub (we will need this for the next class).
-- Please note that your **project: Pt 1.
-Q1-Q4 is due today\!**
+- OPTIONAL: DataCamp has a complete [git course](https://app.datacamp.com/learn/courses/introduction-to-git){:.no-push-state}{:target="_blank"} that focuses on command line git use.